3 Types of Conflict

 Davis, as he was identified at the end of the film, was the first to disagree with the other jurors’ vote of guilty and he started a simple conflict.
 The elderly old man and the ninth juror was the second to vote not guilty.
 The fifth juror was a younger man and he was also engaged in simple conflict with the rest of the jury.

 His prejudice caused conflict with all of the other jury members and after some time he too changed his vote to not guilty.
-The stockbroker with the glasses was the eleventh juror to vote not guilty.
+The stockbroker with the glasses was the 11th juror to vote not guilty.
 He was the fourth juror and was self-assured that his decision was correct and that the defendant had murdered his father.
 He was involved in simple conflict with the rest of the jurors as well.

 His troubled past with his own son was the cause of his disdain towards the young man on trial.
-Juror three took the situation of the trial personally and therefore his own critical thinking was impaired by his basis.
+Juror 3 took the situation of the trial personally and therefore his own critical thinking was impaired by his basis.
 Once he realized he was not being attacked personally by the other jury members his ego broke down and he then changed his vote to not guilty.

 Much of the conflict between the juror members was resolved but some of the minor insults and disagreements were not.
 The unresolved matters however did not stop the jury from moving forward in the deliberation.
 “All conflict cannot be resolved,” which was the reason why the jury left some of the disagreements alone (Beebe and Masterson 153).
 The larger disagreements were resolved but the minor disagreements were swept under the rug.